New York Tuition Assistance Program

 Students may not be eligible to receive their TAP Award without a TAP waiver if, in the previous semester, they:

-- Withdrew from all courses sometime after the first day of classes; OR
+- Withdrew from all courses sometime after the add/drop period; OR

-- Earned fewer credits than required in order to be eligible to receive further TAP awards for subsequent semesters.
+- Earned fewer credits and have less Grade Point Average (GPA) than required in order to be eligible to receive further TAP awards for subsequent semesters.

 The "C" Waiver